RavhudzuloUE/GeneratePassword/README.md

 # PasswordGenerator
-# This is an application written in JAVA programming languages and JAVAFX GUI
+# This is an application that generates password automatically.
+It is written in JAVA programming language and uses JAVAFX GUI.